mozilla/snakepit/README.md

 For clients to be able to connect to the service, they have to have access to a so called `.pitconnect.txt` file.
 Its first line has to be the (outer) service URL without trailing slash.
-If you have/want to go for a self-signed HTTPS certificate of your frontend server, you can add the certificate content under that first line in the `.pitconnect.txt` file.
+If you have/want to go for a self-signed HTTPS certificate of your front-end server, you can add the certificate content under that first line in the `.pitconnect.txt` file.
 The `.pitconnect.txt` is considered public and in case of a self-signed certificate it is to be distributed to users on a separate channel (like email).